daneden/daneden.me/styleguide/index.md

 	1. This is a second-level numbered list item
 3. Numbered lists, like bulleted lists, are not used particularly often on this site.

-{% image imgbleed /uploads/2013/12/herb-lubalin.jpg "This is an example image caption, set in Whitney.
+{% image imgbleed /uploads/2013/12/herb-lubalin.jpg "This is an example image caption, set in Franklin Gothic.
 The image is of a desk in the Herb Lubalin Study Center of Design and Typography." %}

 Images may take one of two forms; aligned (left), or centered (relative to the text column).
 Captions are encouraged, but not required.